 Motion to Suppress, What is it and When Should it be Used

-One of the tools in war chest of every defense attorney is the Motion to Suppress.
+One of the tools in war chest of every Indianapolis criminal defense lawyer is the Motion to Suppress.
 A Motion to Suppress is basically a motion an attorney can file asking the judge to order that certain evidence is removed from the case and not able to be used in the trial due to some sort of constitutional violation.

 There are two primary reasons that an attorney may want to file a Motion to Suppress.
 The first reason may be strategic in nature.
 The attorney may want to see under oath what the State is going to present as evidence and filing a Motion to Suppress puts the burden on the State to present a significant part of their case.
 It also gives the State a bit of a dress rehearsal for a real trial, which may work to the opposite of what the defense wants.
 Second, if the defense attorney believe that there is good merit in the Motion to Suppress, these motions can turn the case completely in the favor of the defense if they prevail on it.
 Next, we will look at the most common types of Motions to Suppress that are filed.